Training & Education

 Education

 Mercer University is one of America’s oldest and most distinctive institutions of higher learning, offering rigorous programs that span the undergraduate liberal arts to doctoral level degrees.
-With more than 8,500 students enrolled in 12 schools and colleges on campuses in Macon, Atlanta and Savannah; three medical school sites in Macon, Savannah and Columbus; and at four Regional Academic Centers around the state, Mercer is consistently ranked among the nation’s leading institutions by such publications as U.S. News & World Report, which in 2014 named Mercer as the No. 1 Best Value in the South.
+With more than 8,900 students enrolled in 12 schools and colleges on campuses in Macon, Atlanta and Savannah; three medical school sites in Macon, Savannah and Columbus; and at four Regional Academic Centers around the state, Mercer is consistently ranked among the nation’s leading institutions by such publications as U.S. News & World Report.
 Mercer University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools.
-Mercer’s nationally recognized School of Engineering’s enrollment for 2017 totals 770 students.
+Mercer’s nationally recognized School of Engineering’s enrollment for 2022 totals 750 students.

 Fort Valley State University (FVSU) is a historically black college with a rich teacher education heritage and is the only senior college with a state-wide land-grant research and public service mission.
 FVSU is accredited by the Southern Association of Colleges and Schools to award associate, baccalaureate, master and specialist degrees.
 While the main campus remains in Fort Valley, the university also maintains a commuter campus in Warner Robins.